 Your wireless provider operates your “home network.”
 If you are somewhere not covered by your home network, your wireless device looks to communicate with other networks that do provide coverage.

 When your mobile device connects with another wireless provider’s network, the visited network identifies your home country and your home network.
 If there is a roaming agreement between your wireless provider and this other network, you’ll be able to connect to the “visited network” and make calls, use apps and send emails just as you normally would on your home network.

 Different network technologies and mobile devices need to work together to enable a seamless roaming experience.

 Network technologies.
 Different wireless providers built their 2G and 3G wireless networks using different technologies—GSM vs. CDMA, for instance.
 4G LTE and next-gen 5G networks are built using common technologies, but because of the competitive nature of the wireless industry, providers are adopting these technologies at different paces.
-With nearly 100 wireless providers in the U.S., technological differences like these between networks can impact the ability of providers to roam together.
+With nearly 100 wireless providers, resellers, and MVNOs in the U.S., technological differences like these between networks can impact the ability of providers to roam together.

 Device compatibility.
 To successfully roam, your mobile device must be able to work on the network technologies and spectrum frequencies used by the visited wireless network.
 Most modern wireless devices are built to operate on several different network technologies and frequency bands, but every wireless device is different in terms of which spectrum bands and technologies can be used.

 Global factors.
 Wireless providers around the world run their networks differently based on their spectrum and technology mixes.
 To connect to a wireless network while overseas, your wireless device must accommodate the technologies and spectrum bands in use in different countries, and your wireless provider must leverage a global roaming agreement, many of which are already in place.